nichoio/Reddit-Recommender/README.md

 # Install
-Prerequisite: Docker & Docker Compose.
+Prerequisities: Docker & Docker Compose.

 ## Setup steps
  1. Download this repository
-2. go to the root of this repository
+ 2. Go to the root of this repository
-3. run `./setup.sh`.
+ 3. Run `./setup.sh`.
 This process might take 5-10 minutes depending on your internet connection.
 Wait until everything is done.
  4. Run `docker-compose up`

 The recommender is now available under `http://localhost:5000`.

 Use `CTRL+C` to stop the application.

+## API-Keys
+Keys must be inserted in the following source files:
+ * app/app.py
+ * app/reddit_subscriptions.py
+ * app/twitter_api.py
+ * app/twitter_api_friends.py

 ## How to Connect to the VM?